 They stood in the darkness a moment, silence wrapping around them like the coolness of night.

 The hanyou nodded.
 "Have a happy life Kouga," he turned and began walking away without another word.

 The wolf prince watched him go, staring until his haori disappeared beyond the common.
 "You too," he whispered.
 With a final glance, he headed back for the healing hut.
 It held everything he loved and a future so bright, it brought a misting to his eyes.
-After a lifetime of battle and hardship, he was finally home.
+After a lifetime of battle and hardship, he had finally found a home in Kagome.